E-Hakami/Big-Ambitions-Modding-Reference/README.md

 The generated Markdown should be treated as a navigation aid, not as a replacement for reading the C# source.

-Also, GitHub Blocks AIs from recursively searching the tree so you will need to give the AI a complete file directory URL to get it started on the navigation system using the .md files< Alternatively AI agents can simply use the suggested starting points.
+Also, GitHub Blocks AIs from recursively searching the tree so you will need to give the AI a complete file directory URL to get it started on the navigation system using the .md files, Alternatively AI agents can simply use the suggested starting points.

 ## Suggested Starting Points